Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic08/topic08_intro.md

 :width: 200px
 ```

-The theoretical part here covert the analysis of Stochastic Gradient Descent, it was this optimization method that made it possible to successfully train both neural networks and linear models on really large training sets.
-Here we also discuss what can be done in cases of millions of features in a supervised learning task (“hashing trick”) and move on to Vowpal Wabbit, a utility that allows you to train a model with gigabytes of data in a matter of minutes, and sometimes of acceptable quality.
+The theoretical part here covers the analysis of Stochastic Gradient Descent; it was this optimization method that made it possible to successfully train both neural networks and linear models on really large training sets.
+Here we also discuss what can be done in cases with millions of features in a supervised learning task (“hashing trick”) and move on to Vowpal Wabbit, a utility that allows you to train a model with gigabytes of data in a matter of minutes, and sometimes of acceptable quality.
 We consider several cases including StackOverflow questions tagging with a training set of several gigabytes.

 ## Steps in this block

 1\.
-Read the [article](topic08) (same in a form of a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/topic-8-online-learning-and-vowpal-wabbit));
+Read the [article](topic08) (same as a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/topic-8-online-learning-and-vowpal-wabbit));

 2\.
-Watch a video lecture on coming in 2 parts:
+Watch a video lecture series in 2 parts:
  - [Stochastic Gradient Descent](https://youtu.be/EUSXbdzaQE8);
  - [Vowpal Wabbit](https://www.youtube.com/watch?v=gyCjancgR9U);